jjviscomi/googlePasswordSync/README.md

 2. User password type must be Open Directory.

+3. Length of passwords used must be at least 8 characters.

 **INSTALL INSTRUCTIONS**

 1. Prepare Open Directory, In WGM make sure every user has the full Google Apps e-mail address entered under the info tab, it should be the first and only one listed.